 James Smith + Martha (Smith) | Unknown Smith Male | Baby Smith

 If one is confident that James and Martha’s own offspring are all known but the identity of Baby’s parent is in doubt, possibly enter it as Known Smith and create a Family Historian version 6 and below supports two types of Notes: Local notes (associated with a single person, record, or fact); and Shared Notes or Note Records, that can be linked to multiple records and/or facts.
-Version 7 introduced Research against the possible parents or a family note against James and Martha detailing your findings.
+Version 7 introduced Research Notes. against the possible parents or a family note against James and Martha detailing your findings.

 If Baby’s parents are later found, you can change the dummy details if the parent is totally new to your records, or either move Baby to the real parent and delete the dummy, or merge the dummy with it.